Cumulative Games: Who is the current player?: Two-player Cumulative Subtraction

-We will next define a variation of the subtraction game based on scores.
-As we reserve the term ``scoring game'' exclusively for zero-sum games, we name the new class of games by Cumulative Subtraction (CS) (although this term is also used in the 0-sum setting in \cite{CLMW}).
-We start with 2-player games, and generalize it later in Section~\ref{sec:cumgame}.
-For 2-player Cumulative Subtraction, we call the players by player~1 and player~2.\footnote{In Section~\ref{sec:NP}, the CGT tradition is emphasized by calling Player~1 by \Lu\ and Player~2 by \Ri.}
+In this section we take an intermediate step towards full generality (Section~\ref{sec:cumgame}) and define a general-sum variation of the classical one-heap two-player {\sc Subtraction Games}.
+We name the new class of games by {\sc Cumulative Subtraction} (CS), although this term is also used in the special case of zero-sum games in \cite{CLMW} (which is also discussed here).
+For two-player {\sc Cumulative Subtraction}, we call the players by Player~1 and Player~2.
+Here, Layer~1 will be defined on one heap, while Layer~3 allows for several heaps in a disjunctive sum.
+The ruleset is defined on Layer~2, and it is independent of the turn function, which appears on Layer~3 as alternating play.